-A written report summarising the results and feedback (e.g., with themes in FY2024 relating to time allocation, board composition and board operations) is presented to the Board and discussed at a Board meeting.
+A written report summarising the results and feedback is presented to the Board and discussed at a Board meeting.
 A nominated Independent Director or the external facilitator provides performance feedback to the Chair based on discussion with the other Directors.

-The Board's review in FY2024 was conducted internally in accordance with the process described above.
-The FY2025 review is an external review.
+The Board's review in FY2025 was an external review.